faiem/HelloShortly/README.md

     "end_range": 10000000
 }

-- start_range = range start point
+where, start_range = range start point
-- end_range = range end point
+and end_range = range end point

 The difference between end_range and start_range is 1 Million.

-This service never duplicates the same range, that means it never gonna provide response with same range to multiple consumers.
-That's the beauty of this service.
+This service never duplicates a range, that means it will never provide response with the same range to multiple consumers.
+That is the beauty of this service.

 Service-1 High Level Architecture: http://localhost:4000